-&lt;sup>2Petit Jurors shall be given notice by the Clerk of Court that use of smart phones, tablets, laptops, and other electronic devices is at the discretion of the presiding trial judge.
+2 Petit Jurors shall be given notice by the Clerk of Court that use of smart phones, tablets, laptops, and other electronic devices is at the discretion of the presiding trial judge.
 The Clerk of Court shall also provide information to petit jurors that should they choose to bring their cell phones, laptop computers, kindles or other tablet devices to the Courthouse when allowed by the presiding judge, that the Court shall not be responsible for the safekeeping of these devices.
 Furthermore, Court staff should instruct petit jurors not to bring their laptop computers, kindles, other tablet devices to the Courthouse while the jury is deliberating on a case.

-- (3) In non-ceremonial proceedings, audio and audio-visual equipment may be utilized only for the limited purpose of presentation of the evidence, perpetuation of the record of the proceedings, and security.
+- (2) The court will allow the use of cameras and other equipment during ceremonial proceedings, including naturalization proceedings, mock trials, or a judge's investiture.
+Permission to bring this equipment into the courthouse for these proceedings can be arranged through the United States Marshal's Service or the Clerk of Court. - (3) In non-ceremonial proceedings, audio and audio-visual equipment3 may be utilized only for the limited purpose of presentation of the evidence, perpetuation of the record of the proceedings, and security.
 At the discretion of the presiding judge, in certain cases where the use of an overflow room is necessary for spectators and the media, the court may permit the use of closed-circuit television linking the courtroom with another location.
 This same technology may also be approved where a disruptive defendant has been detained, and closed-circuit television and audio are linked to the holding cell.
 The restrictions on the use of mobile computing equipment and cell phones as noted above in this order will apply to the overflow rooms. - (4) Members of the media who are credentialed, may be allowed to bring in a laptop computer, tablet or cell phone at the discretion of the presiding judge for use in limited areas within the courthouse (ie: in cases involving media coverage, a room may be designated by the Court for use by the media.)
 The media representatives would be allowed to use their cell phones and laptops from the media room.
 However, at no time, will members of the media be allowed to use their mobile computing devices to record or photograph while in the courthouse.
 Members of the media may use their mobile computing devices to take notes and to transmit their notes only from a designated area to their publisher while in the courthouse.
 Sanctions may include a fine of up to \$1000.00 and the loss of the privilege of keeping a cellular phone, PDA or other mobile computing device on their person while at the federal courthouse. - (5) Contractors working for the United States Government that have obtained the appropriate background check may be allowed to keep their cell phones and mobile computing devices if necessary for the work being performed within courthouses in the Northern District.